UDST/urbansim/docs/examples.rst

 See :ref:`dframe-explorer` for detailed information on how to call the ``start`` method and what queries the website is performing.

-Once the ``start`` method has been called, the IPython Notebook is running a web service which will respond to queries from a web browser.
+Once the ``start`` method has been called, the Jupyter Notebook is running a web service which will respond to queries from a web browser.
 Try it out - open your web browser and navigate to http://localhost:8765/ or follow the same link embedded in your notebook.
-Note the link won't work on the web example - you need to have the example running on your local machine - all queries are run interactively between your web browser and the IPython Notebook.
+Note the link won't work on the web example - you need to have the example running on your local machine - all queries are run interactively between your web browser and the Jupyter Notebook.
 Your web browser should show a page like the following:

 .. image:: screenshots/dframe_explorer_screenshot.png